 A health literacy ‘how to’ guide based on that work has now been published.

-The next phase in the Collaborative’s work will be to adopt a logic model to guide its activities and to develop a plan to disseminate the findings from the demonstration activity.
+The next phase in the Collaborative’s work will be to build on the demonstration activity:

 To view the Skilled for Health Resources.